stheophil/wahlversprechen/README.md

 The application is up and running, but several areas need work.

 - The application needs to be internationalized to be generally useful.
+- It needs a simple setup process to get new sites up and running.
 - I would like to improve the JSON API so people can visualize the data.
 - There is no real documentation and no real tests
 - The database interface is still based on play.anorm although it has already outgrown anorm's capabilities and is turning into a mess

+Other than that it is a great project :-)

 # License